 Sarah Appleton, PE, SE

 Sarah received her Bachelor of Architectural Engineering and Master of Architectural Engineering from Kansas State University.
-She is a licensed Professional Engineer in nine states…View Profile
+She is a licensed Professional Engineer in Georgia and…View Profile

 A few weeks ago my husband, Joe, and I spent our Valentine’s Day at a half marathon in Birmingham, Alabama.
 Don’t worry…we were definitely not running this one.
 Joe’s sister was running her first ever half marathon and we were her cheering squad.
 We traveled all around downtown Birmingham seeing her at 5 stops along the course and at the finish line.
 We had a blast doing it and felt like we got to know some of the runners who would pass us at every stop.
 And of course we had a custom sign that also became famous along the course…